brightway-lca/ecoinvent_interface/README.md

 * Designed to be a lower-level infrastructure library.
 All user and web browser interaction was removed.
 * Username and password can be specified using [pydantic_settings](https://docs.pydantic.dev/latest/usage/pydantic_settings/).
-* Can download all release and extra file types.
+* Can download all release files, plus reports and "extra" files.
 * Will autocorrect filenames when possible for ecoinvent inconsistencies.
 * Uses a more robust caching and cache validation strategy.
 * More reasonable token refresh strategy.